varunagrawal/tiny-faces-pytorch/README.md

 To run evaluation and generate the output files as per the WIDERFace specification, simply run `make evaluate`.
 The results will be stored in the `val_results` directory.

-You can then use the dataset's `eval_tools` to generate the mAP numbers.
+You can then use the dataset's `eval_tools` to generate the mAP numbers (this needs Matlab/Octave).

 Similarly, to run the model on the test set, run `make test` to generate results in the `test_results` directory.